-- Cropped.
-The last change was the image being cropped. - IntelCenter.
-The IntelCenter added their logo. - Recolored.
+• Cropped.
+The last change was the image being cropped.

+- IntelCenter.
+Prior to the cropping, the IntelCenter added their logo. - Recolored.
 The image was recolored and sharpened, modifying the error rate along the image. - As-Sahab.
-The As-Sahab logo and subtitle text were added. - Al Zawahiri.
+Prior to the recoloring and IntelCenter logo, the As-Sahab logo and subtitle text were added. - Al Zawahiri.
 Zawahiri was added to the picture.
 ELA clearly shows a crisp error level change between him and the background.
 This type of error-level halo is common for chroma-key (green screen) images.
 In particular, there is a distinctive error level feature generated by chroma-key replacements: since most chroma-key replacement algorithms are based on hue and not saturation or brightness, the different color channels along the seam are at different error levels. - Banner.
 Just as text can be added to a blank sign (Section 2.2), someone appears to have added the text to the banner behind Zawahiri.